scalacenter/scala-3-migration-guide/docs/compatibility.md

 There is an exception though, which is the new metaprogramming framework that replaces the Scala 2 experimental macros.
 Further explanations are given down below.

-Setting metaprogramming aside, a Scala 2.13 source code can rather easily be translated into Scala 3.
+Metaprogramming aside, a Scala 2.13 source code can rather easily be ported to Scala 3.
-Once you have it, you will be able to use the new powerful features of Scala 3, which have no equivalent in Scala 2.
+Once done, you will be able to use the new powerful features of Scala 3, which have no equivalent in Scala 2.
-Obviously, by doing so the sources won't compiled in Scala 2.13 anymore.
+The downside is those sources won't compile in Scala 2.13 anymore.
-But amazingly, once compiled by Scala 3, this new module can be consumed as a dependency by the Scala 2.13 compiler.
+But amazingly, this new Scala 3 artifact can be consumed as a dependency in Scala 2.13.

 As we will see in more detail, it permits forward compatibility on many new features, except the most exotic ones.
 This is a breakthrough in the Scala programming history.